We turn play into serious support

-Today, Play for P.I.N.K. supports events in 29 states across the country, with more than 30,000 annual participants turning their passion for golf, tennis, and other sports and lifestyle pursuits into substantial support for research.
-To date, Play for P.I.N.K. has raised more than $48 million and currently supports 26 scientists at leading academic medical institutions around the world.
+Today, Play for P.I.N.K. supports events in 30 states across the country, with more than 30,000 annual participants turning their passion for golf, tennis, and other sports and lifestyle pursuits into substantial support for research.
+To date, Play for P.I.N.K. has raised over $80 million and currently supports 23 scientists at leading academic medical institutions around the world.

 Play for P.I.N.K. began as an act of friendship.
 In 1990, a fellow member and good friend at Alpine Country Club was diagnosed with breast cancer.
 I mobilized members and put together a golf tournament that would direct the money towards funding breast cancer research.
 I never imagined that one decision would have such a significant impact on so many lives.